Fatonndev/MekanisM/README.md

 # This is a test version of the mod, in the future, all textures will be replaced!
+The cost of crafting is not specified!
 # Mekanism
 Mod for the game Mindustry.